Synthetixio/SIPs/SIPS/sip-53.md

 If $\Omega$ is an exhaustive set of mutually exclusive outcomes, and $Q_o$ is the quantity bid towards outcome $o \in \Omega$, then $Q := (1 - \phi) \sum_{o \in \Omega}{Q_o}$ is the number of options awarded to each outcome; $n \cdot Q$ options issued altogether, of which $Q$ will pay out.
 Then the price for outcome $o$ is $P_o := \frac{Q_o}{Q}$.

-The binary version is just a special case of this more general structure; notice for example that it posesses the same property that, neglecting fees, the sum of all prices is 1.
+The binary version is just a special case of this more general structure; notice for example that it posesses the same property that, neglecting fees, the sum of all prices is $1$.
 Further, it still holds that it is expected to be profitable to buy a particular option whenever its price is less than the probability of its associated event occurring.
 As a result the prices can still be interpreted as the market's prediction of the odds of each event.

 These events could be any discrete set of outcomes, such as the results of political elections.
 Thus the multimodal parimutuel structure can function as a general prediction market, provided that good oracle sources for events of interest can be obtained.

 With multimodal markets understood, continuous quantities are also handled by discretising their ranges into buckets.
-For example, it would be possible for users to participate in a market focusing on the Ethereum price, where the possible outcomes were ETH < \$140, \$140 < ETH < \$150, and \$150 < ETH.
+For example, it would be possible for users to participate in a market focusing on the Ethereum price, where the possible outcomes were $\\$140$ or less, $\\$140 - \\$150$, and $\\$150$ or more.
 In principle any degree of granularity for these buckets is possible.

 #### Limit Bids